Pottery Handle Pull Weight Calculator

 Tips for successful pulled handles:

 Start with a well-wedged cone shape, wet your hands thoroughly, and pull with steady downward strokes.
 The clay slug should be about 8–10 cm long before pulling begins.
-Let the pulled handle firm up to soft leather-hard before attaching — a floppy handle will sag and distort.
+Let the pulled handle firm up to soft leather-hard before attaching.
+A floppy one sags and distorts the moment you let go of it.

 Always pull 2–3 extra handles per batch.
 Some will tear, twist unevenly, or end up the wrong thickness.
 Having spares saves you from re-wedging mid-session.